xiwan/AWSTools/AIBot-Proxy/README.md

 * http://0.0.0.0:5000/reset
 * http://0.0.0.0:5000/action

-you can pass a json {"code": 10117} to get targeting queue msg, if code = 0, it will return last successful state msg
+**state**: you can pass a json {"code": 10117} to get targeting queue msg, if code = 0, it will return last successful state msg

 ### how to config